-At the time I was going to a Japanese language school in the weekdays and juggling two jobs, and my free time amounted to two afternoons.
+At the time I was going to a Japanese language school in the weekdays and juggling two jobs.
+My free time amounted to two afternoons.
 I had to use that time to study, but I also needed to rest and relax.
 I started feeling guilty every time I went for a walk or met a friend.
 Every time I stayed in to do my homework I felt like I was missing out.
 Soon enough I lost my sleep and started having anxiety attacks.

 Ganbaru in Japan isn’t only to do your best, but it extends beyond that.
 You have to stoically endure whatever comes your way, put up with it because that is what’s expected of you.

 The word is formed by two kanji.
 The first 頑 (gan) indicates stubbornness, firmness and obstination. 張る (haru) has several nuances and carries the concepts put up, stretched, spread.

 Whilst these terms are often considered positive, it’s easy to see how harmful they can become when taken too far.

 In Japanese companies, long hours of overtime are the norm.
-This causes the tragic phenomenon of 過労死 (karoshi), death from overwork, which reportedly is a risk for a fifth of Japanese workforce.
+This causes the tragic phenomenon of 過労死 (karoshi), death from overwork, which reportedly is a risk for a fifth of the Japanese workforce.

 The same mindset, however, is the reason behind Japan’s resilience and the strength of its social fabric even in the face of natural disasters.

 It took me a long time to find the right balance.
-It took months of dull stubbornness when waking up was a struggle and depression was eating pieces of my life.
+Months of dull stubbornness when waking up was a struggle and depression was eating pieces of my life.
 It took a friend who finally told me 諦めてもいいよ！ akiramete mo ii yo! it is ok to give up sometimes when you can’t take it anymore.
 I asked my employer to have Saturdays off.
-It sounds like a small thing, but that’s when I started to breathe again – and to do my best, for real.
+It sounds like a small thing, but that’s when I started to breathe again.
+And to do my best, for real.